-Class time: Spring 2013, MWF 1400-1450, C 610.
+Class time: Spring 2015, T Th 1050-1205, AH 176.

-Moodle: http://moodle.uleth.ca/ Use your uleth email login.
+Moodle: http://moodle.uleth.ca/

-This course will examine the many situations and different types of interactions between humans and other animals.
+This course will examine the many situations and different types of interactions between humans and other animals, including the role of pets, animals raised as food, zoos and aquariums and animals used for entertainment.
 We will begin by discussing the several philosophical bases for these interactions and continue by thinking of the people, the animals we affect and the ethical issues that arise because of these interactions.
 The emphasis in this course will be in learning by doing, although Dr Mather will lecture about situations that deserve a closer look, such as animal pain, the special adaptations of dogs, pet therapy and the three Rs of animal research.
-Class members will find an agency that works with animals and outline it in moodle, interview an individual who works with animals and present his or her situation to the class, prepare a poster presentation on an ethical issue to do with these interactions and complete a final observation assignment instead of a final exam (these three assignments will be completed in groups).
-As class participation is important, you will also keep a Participation Log.
+Class members will do a Participation Log which includes finding an agency working on HAI as well as writing opinions about interactions that they see or hear of in the media.
+In groups, you will interview an individual who works with animals and present his or her situation to the class, prepare a poster presentation on an ethical issue to do with these interactions and complete a final observational research project instead of a final exam.